OS-SFT/Taxonomy-Mappings-Library/Taxonomy Mappings - Double/GRI - SASB/README.md

 **Navigate: [Become a partner?](https://github.com/OS-SFT/06-COLLABORATORS-PARTNERS)** **...
 Or ...
 [See the Taxonomy Library?](https://github.com/orgs/OS-SFT/projects/2)**

-# Mapping: GRI 305 Emissions - SASB [WIP = Work In Progress]
+# Mapping: SASB - GRI 305 Emissions

 ## Project Summary
 - Taxonomy Files: See files within this repository
-- Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/irWpdXcHZgLWeA3gU4TIsocnlppIENB5) to view an interactive version of the taxonomy
+- Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/X6GDIMAAOpvaUbGorzJOB6yE5QpNEcjm) to view an interactive version of the taxonomy mapping
 - **Please note that additional future research on this topic is to be added by OS-SFT Contributing Partners.**
 - Link: Use Case(s) - [ADD]